velicanu/424-web-example/README.md

 To have code to use.
 Also to rebase

 ## Conflict on Master
-This will be different on the conflict branch
+This will be different on the conflict branch as soon as we save, close, add, and commit it.

 ## Method
 How will we resolve this conflict, since the "base" now has a conflict in it?